What is erysipelas?

 How is erysipelas diagnosed?

 Erysipelas is usually diagnosed by the characteristic rash.
+The differential of erysipelas is similar to the cellulitis mimics.
 There is often a history of a relevant injury.
 Tests may reveal:

 - Raised white cell count